Who is it for?

 You can use this format to build relationships with an organisation you might want to work for.
 It gets you a foot in the door and can lead to permanent employment once you have completed the MSc.

 The electives route allows you to depend your knowledge in areas that you are particularly interested in.
-You can choose from a broad range of national and international modules across our MSc programs, select any of the marketing elective below, or study all three modules of our two pathways.
+You can choose from a broad range of national and international modules across our MSc programs.
+Some examples from last year include:

 - Fashion Brand Management